 Being on long-term bed rest

-Crossing your legs for long periods of time when sitting, or sitting for long periods of time, such as in a plane or car
+Crossing your legs for long periods when sitting, or sitting for long periods, such as in a plane or car

 During and after pregnancy